g-URL/Tail-Chaser-Phaser-3/README.md

 # Tail Chaser
 A snake game, but with cats.
+The objective of the game is to pickup as many kittens as possible without colliding with trailing kittens (kindle) or board obstacles.

 ### Gameplay
 * Initially the cat controlled by the player, the pink mother cat, is at rest.
 * Once a WASD or arrow key is pressed the mother will begin move.
-* The objective of the game is to pickup as many kittens as possible without colliding with trailing kittens (kindle) or board obstacles.
+* The mother cat can only change directions after moving the width of her body.
+This allows her to make tight turns without colliding with her kindle.
 * Kittens spawn in groups of 5.
 * Kittens are cunning and hide in the tunnel.
 * Pressing the Enter key will end the game.